veltzer/demos-docker/exercises/security_running_as_user_nicer/exercise.md

+# Security Running as User Nicer

 This example shows how to run inside a docker container as a regular user